5k1pp/Red-Team-Engagement-Simulation/README.md

-# Red-Team-Simulation-1
+# Red Team Engagement Simulation
-A Red Team engagement that exposes Child and Parent Domain Controllers
+A Red Team Engagement is a cybersecurity exercise designed to simulate real-world attacks and security breaches on an organization's systems, networks, and applications.
+The primary goal of a red team engagement is to identify vulnerabilities, weaknesses, and potential points of exploitation within an organization's defenses.

 ### **Initial Access SCOPE of Engagement :**